SciYu/RL_project/README.md

                                   --indexk 0.7
 ```

-If you want to combine OFENet with TD3 or DDPG, change the policy like
+If you want to combine our method with TD3 or DDPG, change the policy like

 ```bash
 $ export PYTHONPATH=.